Best NSFW Detection APIs in 2026

 How do I handle LLM content safety alongside traditional content moderation?

 AI applications need both traditional content moderation for user uploads and LLM-specific guardrails for prompt injection and toxic model outputs.
-Microsoft Azure AI Content Safety and AWS Bedrock Guardrails offer purpose-built LLM safety features.
-OpenAI's free Moderation API handles text screening.
+Microsoft Azure AI Content Safety and AWS Bedrock Guardrails offer purpose-built LLM safety features, and both can now screen images as well as text.
+OpenAI's free Moderation API handles text and, for a few categories, images.
 For comprehensive coverage, combine a traditional moderation API for images and video with an LLM guardrail service for text interactions.

 Explore Other Curated Lists